pheryjs/phery/README.md

 #### $.phery.options

-The current options that are available
+The current options that are available.
+Reminding that additional configurations and modifications on the AJAX calls can be done using [$.ajaxSetup()](http://api.jquery.com/jQuery.ajaxSetup)

-+   **per_element_events**: Boolean, enable or disable per element events.
++   **$.phery.options.per_element_events**: Boolean, enable or disable per element events.
 See below.
 Enabled by default
-+   **cursor**: Boolean, change the body and html cursor to wait while the processing is happening and change back to auto after it's completed or error'ed out.
++   **$.phery.options.cursor**: Boolean, change the body and html cursor to wait while the processing is happening and change back to auto after it's completed or error'ed out.
 Enabled by default
-+   **default_href**: String, if you have a default controller that will take all ajax calls, specify it here.
++   **$.phery.options.default_href**: String, if you have a default controller that will take all ajax calls, specify it here.
 It will be overwritten if you provide `href`, `data-target` or `action` on elements.
 False by default
++   **$.phery.options.ajax**: Object, adjust AJAX retry_limit for AJAX calls.
+  +   **$.phery.options.ajax.retry_limit**: Retry this many times before calling error callbacks.
+Defaults to zero (no retries)

 ***